ethus3h/personal/work/Fall 2018/NMD498/Assignment 4/2018m09d19a20-Assignment-4: Text-Based Proposal.md

 ### Submitting an app

+An app can be distributed as a Web page, as a stand-alone downloadable app (as a file, through operating system package managers), and as a boot-to-app OS.
+All of these are reasonable distribution platforms for EITE, although likely only native apps would be able to run the server part of the app.
+(Different platforms have different limitations on what apps are able to accomplish, as a result of environment (hardware, software, network, etc.) limitations.)

 ### Clothing

+This would be possible, pretty much being a walking poster.
+It probably would cost a large amount of money to get a professional looking customized shirt, though, and a hand-made one would not necessarily be very convincing.

 ### Flashmob

+There would need to be more people.
+A single-person flashmob wouldn't be particularly visible.

 ### Launch event

+I don't know how to do this, or what it would involve.
+It sounds expensive, complicated, and liable to have no one show up....

 ### Postcards

+These could possibly be useful as a way to communicate with people working on the project if they are far away.
+Until there are distant people, though, they wouldn't be worth the cost (it's expensive to print and mail, and each postcard presumably only would reach a few people, unlike a poster).

 ### Posters

+I have designed a poster to help promote this project.

 ### Stickers

+If people with vehicles want them, they could be funded and made.
+Since I do not have a vehicle, this is a low priority for me.

 ### Embedding (YouTube)

+This is no longer necessary with the availabilty of HTML5 video.

 ### Linking in comments (YouTube)

+This is quite useful, although YouTube actually calls it the "Description" (it's separate from the comments).
+Providing information and links related to the video allows people who were interested in the video to pursue the project.

 ## Automatic Vector